 There is some indication of the interdependence and importance of the major geographical markets.
-The total number of applications filed worldwide is presented in separate sections that use different methods for counting the applications.
-This is followed by a discussion of bloc-wise patenting activity for applications and grants.
-Next, a description of inter-bloc activity is presented, firstly in terms of the flows of applications between the IP5 Blocs, and then in terms of patent families, where a patent family is a defined group of patent filings that claims priority to a single filing6.
+The numbers of applications filed are presented in separate sections that use different definitions for counting.
+This provides a discussion of worldwide bloc-wise patenting activity for filings, first filings, applications, demands for national patent rights, grants and national patent rights granted.
+Next, a description of inter-bloc activity is presented, firstly in terms of the flows of applications between the IP5 Blocs, and then in terms of patent families, where a patent family is a defined group of patent filings that claims priority to a single filing8.

-5 www.fiveipoffices.org/statistics.html.
+7www.fiveipoffices.org/statistics.html.

-6 For a further discussion of patent families, see the term definitions in Annex 2.
+8 For a further discussion of patent families, see the term definitions in Annex 2.

-Statistics are derived primarily from the WIPO Statistics Database7, which are collected from each country and region.
+Statistics are derived primarily from the WIPO Statistics Database9, which are collected from each country and region.